 Methods Used in Curing

 We learned resin prints go through the curing process by being exposed to ultraviolet light.
-Using a 3D resin print machine is one of the most common curing methods.
+Using a curing machine is one of the most common curing methods.
 You place your 3D print inside the machine, and the UV light works effectively to cure the entire object.

 However, besides a printer, there are several other ways of curing 3D prints.
 Here is a list of other effective methods used in curing resin prints: